shalaind/jeopardy/README.md

 # Unit 1 Project - For The Culture - Early 2000's Edition

 **How To Play**
 For The Culture is a trivia game based on the popular game show "Jeopardy".
 The objective of the game is to earn as many points as possible!
-The user will navigate through the gameboard and answer the prompts that appear accordingly.
+The user will navigate through the game board and answer the prompts that appear accordingly.

 **User Story**
 - As the user is on the home screen, they will choose if there are 1 or 2 players.